Bedouin Lifestyle Camp in Wadi Rum

 Excursions in Wadi Rum

-Bedouin Lifestyle Camp offers a variety of activities such as hiking, Jeep safaris and riding on camels.
-We opted for a Jeep Safari which you can read about here: Windswept – Exploring Wadi Rum by Jeep
+Bedouin Lifestyle Camp offers a variety of activities such as hiking, Jeep safaris, and camel riding.
+We opted for an exciting Jeep Safari.
+Read about it here: Windswept – Exploring Wadi Rum by Jeep

 A night at Bedouin Lifestyle Camp costs 25JD, which is approx. £23 and that includes dinner and breakfast – you don’t need me to tell you how good is this price!